-Diabetes and high blood pressure are incredibly common in the United States.
+Chicago Illinois residents, as well as many of the United States major metropolitan cities and states, are finding Diabetes and high blood pressure, which are becoming incredibly common.
 That’s the bad news.
-The good news is that health insurance options are available for people with these conditions.
+The good news is that Medicare health insurance chronic care options are available for people with these conditions.

 According to the 2017 National Diabetes Statistics Report from the Centers for Disease Control and Prevention (CDC), 9.4 percent of the U.S. population has diabetes.
 That’s nearly one out of ten people, or 30.3 million people total.
 Only 23.1 million people have been diagnosed, however.
 Another 7.2 million have diabetes but are unaware of the condition.